MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch2.md

 * Set the **Audio Output Mode** to 'Audio Source'
 * Set the **Audio Source** property to your Quad

+After these changes, the **Inspector** pane for the **Video Player** will look like this:

 ![Video player set audio source](images/spatial-audio/video-player-set-audio-source.png)

 ## Next steps
 Try out your app on a HoloLens2 or in the Unity editor.
-Then, continue [Chapter 3](unity-spatial-audio-ch3.md) to add a button, and use it to enable and disable spatialization at run time.
+Then, continue to [Chapter 3](unity-spatial-audio-ch3.md) to add a button, and use it to enable and disable spatialization at run time.